Plan a calmer dinner week in 2 minutes —build a preview

 Key stats at a glance

-All numbers are from the latest available BLS data through Latest BLS food price data available as of May 21, 2026: April 2026.
+All numbers are from the latest available BLS data through Latest BLS food price data available as of July 1, 2026: May 2026; USDA ERS Food Price Outlook consumer price index forecast file available July 1, 2026.
 Home dinner and takeout estimates are SummitPlate planning figures, not official BLS series.

 Food at home CPI